-LUSAS finite element models are automatically built from general arrangement, deck/abutment/pier properties, expansion joints, supports, interaction effects, and thermal and train loading data defined in a Microsoft Excel spreadsheet.
-Zero Longitudinal Resistance (ZLR) and Reduced Longitudinal Resistance (RLR) fastening systems can be included in the interaction analyses Batch capabilities allow both multiple structures to be built and multiple rail load configurations to be analysed to investigate the interaction effects on different structures, the results of which can be enveloped to determine worst effects Rail and structure results are automatically extracted to Microsoft Excel for presentation and further processing
+LUSAS finite element models are automatically built from general arrangement deck/abutment/pier properties, expansion joints, supports, interaction effects and thermal and train loading data defined in an Excel or compatible XLSX format spreadsheet file.
+Zero Longitudinal Resistance (ZLR) and Reduced Longitudinal Resistance (RLR) fastening systems can be included in the interaction analyses Batch capabilities allow both multiple structures to be built and multiple rail

+- load configurations to be analysed to investigate the interaction effects on different structures, the results of which can be enveloped to determine worst effects - ☐ Rail and structure results are automatically extracted to an XLSX format spreadsheet for presentation purposes and optional further processing by users.